Moukthika1253/Mou_DataMining_TermProject/titanic_classification.md

 ### Logistic Regression classifier

 This classifier is a supervised machine learning algorithm.
 It is used for predicting discrete values.
 A logistic function is used to predict the probability of an event whose outcome is between 0 and 1.
 I have set maximum iterations to 1000 since I got an error "TOTAL NO. of ITERATIONS REACHED LIMIT".
+Then I trained the model and appended accuracy score to the list.

 **training the model**